Otus9051/spoof11/README.md

   7. Do ```zip -j repack/services.jar classes*.dex```.
 This creates your services.jar with the patched dex files.

 - Making the zip and flash!
   1. Now, I would prefer Windows here.
 See, in Linux you don't have tools (or not that I know of) that can add files in a zip without unzipping and tampering it.
 WinRAR, however, can.
 Even I had to use WinRAR.
 You can use Wine.
-But Wine is crappy so I booted straight into Windows and replaced ``` /system/framework/services.jar``` with the new services.jar in spoofify.zip.
+But Wine is crappy so I booted straight into Windows and replaced ``` /system/framework/services.jar``` with the new services.jar in spoofify.zip. (note: you can use 7z in linux)
   2. Now copy microGMagisk.zip and the patched spoofify.zip into /sdcard of your phone.
 (Just do ```adb push microGMagisk.zip spoofify.zip /sdcard```)
   3. Go to Magisk -> Modules Section -> Install from storage then click on the microGMagisk.zip.
 Flash and reboot and do the same for spoofify.zip